ardeshirj/docs/rbenv.md

 rbenv-gemset init   # Will create .rbenv-gemsets file

-rbenv-gemset list   # List all existing gemsets rbenv-gemset active # You gemset should be activated!
+rbenv-gemset list   # List all existing gemsets rbenv-gemset active # Your gemset should be activated!

-# Install bundler to manager gems from Gemfile
+# Install bundler to manage gems from Gemfile
 gem install bundler
 vim Gemfile
   source 'https://rubygems.org'